Posted on Leave a comment

 A blood ketone level of 0.5 mmol/L is widely acknowledged as the threshold for entering ketosis.
 Using a measuring device is the best way to know you’re in ketosis, with different devices measuring the presence of ketones in the breath, blood, and urine, to provide an exact biomarker of your level of ketosis.

 The ketogenic diet remains the most common approach to trigger a state of ketosis.
-Low in carbs, high in fat and low/moderate in protein, carbohydrates are typically reduced to less than 50 grams per day.
-It’s this depletion of carbs that result in the body becoming ketogenic.
+Low in carbs, high in fat, and low/moderate in protein, carbohydrates are typically reduced to less than 50 grams per day.
+It’s this depletion of carbs that results in the body becoming ketogenic.

 Gut Issues: Frequent Urination, Constipation, Diarrhea